The Origin Story

 50 Hours

-Douglas Clarke pulled his props - Krispy Kreme paper hats, ski goggles and a desert cap, a "Clayface" action figure with a note in his mouth, a framed picture of a Day of the Dead woman - and started writing.
-He'd been listening to a podcast four days earlier: "Attachment Hacking and the Rise of AI Psychosis" from Your Undivided Attention, aired January 20, 2026.
-It hadn't left him.
+Douglas Clarke pulled his props (Krispy Kreme paper hats, ski goggles and a desert cap, a "Clayface" action figure with a note in his mouth, a framed picture of a Day of the Dead woman) and started writing.
+He'd been listening to a podcast the previous day: "Attachment Hacking and the Rise of AI Psychosis" from Your Undivided Attention, aired January 20, 2026.
+Its discussions hadn't left him.

 Anxious Attachment came out of those 50 hours.
-So did Something Ancient, written by Michael Silva in the same festival, with his own lottery props: a briefcase with keys, plastic grapes, two laser pointers, and an Eiffel Tower statue with a hidden knife built in.
+So did Something Ancient, written by Michael Silva, participating in the same festival, with his own lottery props: a briefcase with keys, plastic grapes, two laser pointers, and an Eiffel Tower statue with a hidden knife built in.

 Two plays.
 Two families.
-Written simultaneously in North Hollywood in under two days.
-That's the whole origin.
+Written simultaneously in Los Angeles in one day.
+That's the inception.

 The Desert

 Anxious Attachment didn't stop at ZJU.
-Douglas Clarke brought it to the Bombay Beach Biennale - a contemporary art event held at Bombay Beach, a ghost town on the eastern shore of the Salton Sea in Southern California.
+Actor Cameron Gregg brought it to the Bombay Beach Biennale, a contemporary art event held at Bombay Beach, a ghost town on the eastern shore of the Salton Sea in Southern California.

-Cameron Gregg, who had played Tyler in the original production, stepped into the director's chair for the Biennale and also played the role.
+Gregg, who had played Cameron in the original production, stepped into the director's chair for the Biennale and also played the role of Tyler.
 Tarcila Neves joined the cast as Leila, and created the artwork that became the visual identity of the show.
-Edward Nyahay's music filled the desert air.

-The audience sat outside under string lights, in the ruins of a former resort, watching a play about what technology does to the people who let it love them.
-The setting made everything hit harder than it would have in a black box.
+The audience sat outside under string lights, in the ruins of a former resort, watching a play about what happens when someone offers their deepest vulnerabilities to a technology designed to soothe them.
+Performing under the isolated desert sky made everything hit differently.

 Audience at Bombay Beach Biennale under string lights